Arthritis in the Family: Navigating a Loved One’s Diagnosis

 Did you ever personally seek help after Alison was diagnosed?

-There was a period when Alison and I were looking after elderly parents on both sides of the family.
+There was a period when Alison and I were taking care of elderly parents on both sides of the family.
 There were frequent medical appointments, hospital admissions and the day-to-day, home-related issues such as grocery shopping, arranging for appliance repairs/replacements, bill payments etc. that needed to be taken care of for them.
-These responsibilities were on top of the regular work related obligations and stresses that we had.
+These responsibilities were in addition to the regular work- and parenting- related obligations and stresses that we had.
 So, dealing with all these issues as well as RA with both Maya and Alison was, at times, overwhelming.

-I began to see a counsellor to help me cope with these demands and challenges and I have to admit that I found the experience to be very useful.
-The counsellor was really effective in getting me to put things into perspective and helped me realize the need to take care of myself physically and mentally.
-I learned a number of strategies to help me cope, which I still use today.
+I began to see a counsellor to help me find ways to cope with these demands and challenges, and I have to admit that I found the experience to be very useful.
+The counsellor was effective in getting me to put things into perspective and helped me realize the need to take care of myself physically and mentally.
+I learned several strategies to help me cope, which I still use today.
 I would encourage people not to hesitate to seek counselling if they themselves need help supporting a loved one with RA.
-No matter how confident and rational you think you are, arthritis is such a complicated condition that the unpredictability and complexity of the symptoms will be humbling in figuring out the right way to provide support that is meaningful and sustainable.
+No matter how confident and informed you think you are, arthritis is such a complicated condition that the unpredictability and complexity of the symptoms will be humbling when figuring out the right way to provide support that is meaningful and sustainable.

 Did you experience any challenges with friends and family understanding what was happening after Alison’s diagnosis?

-Both Alison and my immediate families now understand and appreciate the challenges that Alison and Maya face on a daily basis.
-In the beginning, it was difficult with friends.
-We often wouldn’t show up for functions such as parties or had to cancel at the last minute if Alison had fatigue or pain.
-Or, we would go to a function or event and have to leave early if Alison began to feel unwell.
+Both Alison and our immediate families now understand and appreciate the challenges that Alison and Maya face daily.
+In the beginning, it was difficult with some of our friends.
+We often turned down invitations to functions, or had to cancel at the last minute if Alison had fatigue or pain.
+Sometimes, we would go to a function or event and would then have to leave early if Alison began to feel unwell.
 In the beginning, we could sense that not everyone understood why we were “unreliable guests” but over time, they have all become more understanding as we have been able to share Alison’s challenges with them.
-It’s all about understanding – just let them know how things are and they will get it.

-There is also confusion between osteoarthritis and rheumatoid arthritis unless someone knows the difference.
+There can sometimes be confusion between osteoarthritis and rheumatoid arthritis, unless someone knows the difference.
 We often tell people that Alison and Maya have rheumatoid arthritis and they often say something like, “Oh, my grandmother has osteoarthritis but she takes Tylenol and she feels better.”
 Not everyone has to or will understand.
-I have learned that just as it is important to be patient with your loved one and yourself, you have to be patient with family and friends as well who may not understand the disease and the complexity of the symptoms.
+I have learned that just as it is important to be patient with your loved one and yourself, you have to be patient with family and friends as well, who may not understand the disease and the complexity of the symptoms.

 Is there anything you would like people to understand about arthritis?